2024 State of the Union Address

-The 2024 State of the Union Address was given by the 46th president of the United States, Joe Biden, on March 7, 2024, at 9:00 p.m.
+Joe Biden, the 46th president of the United States, delivered a State of the Union address on March 7, 2024, at 9:00 p.m.
 EST, in the chamber of the House of Representatives to the 118th Congress.

 It was Biden's third and final State of the Union Address and his fourth and final speech to a joint session of the United States Congress.
 Presiding over this joint session was the House Speaker, Mike Johnson, accompanied by Kamala Harris, the vice president, in her capacity as the president of the Senate.

 This marked the first time in history that a U.S. president gave three consecutive official State of the Union addresses in front of three different speakers, namely 2022 with Nancy Pelosi, 2023 with Kevin McCarthy, and 2024 with Mike Johnson.

 Address

 On January 6, House Speaker Mike Johnson formally invited Biden to address the joint session of Congress.
 It took place two days after Super Tuesday.
-The speech was expected to provide Biden a chance to address issues such as the economy, democracy, abortion rights, the United States–Mexico border crisis, the Russian invasion of Ukraine, and the Gaza war.
+The speech was expected to provide Biden a chance to address issues such as the economy, democracy, abortion rights, the United States–Mexico border crisis, the Russo-Ukrainian war, and the Gaza war.

 President Biden formally began his speech at 9:26 p.m.
 EST on March 7, 2024; his speech was scheduled for 9 p.m.
 EST. Like President Trump's 2019 State of the Union Address, Biden began the address without an introduction from the Speaker of the House, breaking with a SOTU custom.
 Secretary of Education Miguel Cardona was named the designated survivor and was at an undisclosed location during the address so that, in case of a catastrophe, the continuity of government would be upheld.

 Topics

-Some of the topics mentioned by Biden included the Russian invasion of Ukraine, the border crisis, the Gaza war, gun crime, rescheduling cannabis, student loan debt, medication prices, and abortion.
+Some of the topics mentioned by Biden included the Russo-Ukrainian war, the border crisis, the Gaza war, gun crime, rescheduling cannabis, student loan debt, medication prices, and abortion.
 He also mentioned the murder of Laken Riley the previous month before the speech in the context of border policy, and advocated for a two-state solution to the Israeli–Palestinian conflict, and also indirectly joked about his age.

 While Biden did not mention former President and 2024 Republican candidate Donald Trump by name, he referred to him as "my predecessor" 13 times during the speech, including moments where he referenced Trump's praise of January 6 Capitol attack participants, and accused Trump of influencing Republican members of Congress to reject a bill intended to reduce incentives for migrants to attempt border crossings.

 In an apparent unscripted moment while referencing the 2022 Dobbs v.
 Jackson Women's Health Organization court decision that overturned Roe v.
 Wade, Biden looked and spoke directly to the Supreme Court Justices seated in the audience, saying, "With all due respect, justices, women are not without ... electoral or political power... you're about to realize just how much..." before he was interrupted by audience applause.